 Meet our interns!

-This summer we’ve been happy to welcome a new group of passionate and talented individuals to our team.
-It’s been nothing but a pleasure to see each person unlocking their unique set of skills and potential, acting as a breath of fresh air in the organization.
+This summer we have had the pleasure of welcoming a new group of passionate individuals to our team.
+It has been nothing but a pleasure to see each person unlocking their unique set of skills and potential, acting as a breath of fresh air in the organization.

 Meet our interns: Azadeh, Trang, and Tanveer!